BrunoThums/SSLVerifier/README.md

   - No port required
   - Don't worry about duplicates
   - Don't worry about directories
-- SSLVerifier file_with_urls.txt
+- sslverifier file_with_urls.txt
-- SSLVerifier single_URL
+- sslverifier single_URL

 ## What it can do?
 - (Obviously) check TLS/SSL certificates of a single URL or a file of URLs